Foreword

 If you are an alignment or interpretability researcher, Part IV is your map.
 The career path runs through Anthropic Fellows, MATS, Redwood Residency, ARC, and direct hires at frontier labs.
 The discovery layer for your work is fundamentally different from the rest of the Atlas.

-If you are a domain practitioner who has learned AI, Part VI is for you.
+If you are a domain practitioner who has learned AI (engineer-flavored), Part VI is for you.
 You command 30-50% higher compensation than generalists with equivalent AI fluency.
 Your scarcity is structural; price accordingly.

 If you are an investor, operator, or analyst, this Atlas is a map of the labor surface where the next generation of AI-implementation work is happening.
 The roles are real.
 The shortages are real.
 The pricing is structural.
-The companies that solve discovery and matching for these roles, operators, and compliance hires will be infrastructure for the agentic economy.
+The companies that solve discovery and matching for these roles, operators, compliance hires, vertical specialists, and AI-native practitioners will be infrastructure for the agentic economy.

-This is v0.3.
+This is v0.5.
 It will be wrong in places.
 Tell me where.

 Pull requests welcome at shipstacked.com/atlas.